THE THEATRE SCHOOL

 Location and Facilities

 The Theatre School is located at 2350 N. Racine Avenue on DePaul’s Lincoln Park campus.
 The internationally

 renowned architect Cesar Pelli and his firm Pelli Clarke Pelli Architects designed the building.
-The building officially opened on September 12, 2013.
+The building officially opened on September 12, 2013, and is home to a 250-seat thrust theatre and a 100-seat black box theatre.
 The design process was informed by its dual function: to be a performance and public space, as well as a conservatory of all theatrical disciplines.
 For many years, the site was home to Rubens & Marble Inc., built in 1890.

 • DePaul’s historic Merle Reskin Theatre is home to more than 50 public performances of The Theatre School and is often shared with other nonprofit arts organizations.
 The theatre has been a significant presence in the downtown theatre district since it was built as the Blackstone Theatre in 1910.
 It formerly hosted vaudeville, the Federal Theatre Project of the 1930s and touring productions of the Shubert Organization.
 Many of the greatest talents of the American theatre have graced its stage, including Peter Falk, Jessica Tandy, Henry Fonda, Katharine Hepburn, Dustin Hoffman, Vivien Leigh, and Geraldine Page.
 The stone façade, mansard roof and interior finish of the Beaux-Arts style building have been modified only slightly over the years.
 Purchased by DePaul University in 1988, the theatre underwent a $700,000 renovation before re-opening.
 The theatre was renamed in recognition of a major donor in November 1992.
 More than 1 million people have attended a performance in the Merle Reskin Theatre since its renovation.